-Figure 3.
-Time "inefficiency" threshold beyond which calories expended by a polar bear to chase an adult female goose exceeds the calories obtained from consuming it, as a function of speed of the chase and polar bear mass.
-Note that projections for speeds greater than 7.9 km/h (dashed line) are extrapolations beyond the available data and should be interpreted with caution, but are pictured for comparison with extrapolations by previous studies.
-The Inefficiency Threshold is calculated as: I=667.4/(VO2mass4.735)/60 where 667.4 is the caloric value of a goose, mass-specific VO2 is estimated as in the legend of Figure 2 and 4.735 is the standard conversion of 1L of oxygen to kilocalories.
+Figure 3: Time 'inefficiency' threshold, beyond which the calories expended by a polar bear to chase an adult female goose exceed the calories obtained from consuming it, as a function of speed of the chase and polar bear mass.
+Note that projections for speeds >7.9 km/h (dashed vertical line) are extrapolations beyond the available data and should be interpreted with caution, but are pictured for comparison with extrapolations by previous studies.
+The inefficiency threshold (l) is calculated as follows: $l = 667.4/(\dot{V}{O_2} \text{ mass}4.735)/60$ , where 667.4 is the caloric value of a goose, mass-specific oxygen consumption ( $\dot{V}{O_2}$ ) is estimated as in the legend to Fig. 2, and 4.735 is the standard conversion of 1 litre of oxygen to kilocalories.

-Ultimately, the time required to capture terrestrial prey depends on the initial distance between the polar bear and prey and the relative speeds of the bear and the prey.
-If the chase duration exceeds the energy inefficiency threshold for that particular pursuit speed, polar bears will lose energy even from pursuits in which they successfully capture geese.
-We found that polar bears were capable of capturing geese before reaching their inefficiency threshold for a wide range of pursuit scenarios (Figure 4, blue areas).
-Smaller bears (i.e. 125 kg) were capable of gaining energy from pursuits of geese up to 754 m away, while larger bears (i.e. 235 kg) could gain energy from pursuits of geese up to 468 m away.
+that particular pursuit speed, polar bears will lose energy even from pursuits in which they successfully capture geese.
+We found that polar bears were capable of capturing geese before reaching their inefficiency threshold for a wide range of pursuit scenarios (Fig. 4, blue areas).
+Smaller bears (i.e. 125 kg) were capable of gaining energy from pursuits of geese up to 754 m away, whereas larger bears (i.e. 235 kg) could gain energy from pursuits of geese up to 468 m away.